meadows100/meadows100/README.md

 - 👋 Hi, I am @meadows100
 - 👀 I’m interested in Cyber Security right now!
 But also travel and sport.
-- 🌱 I’m currently learning Cyber Security at the University of Essex
+- 🌱 I’m currently learning Cyber Security at the University of Essex Online
 - 💞️ I’m looking to collaborate on modules with other students on the course
 - 📫 Hook me up at rm21862@essex.ac.uk